 The medical and accommodation pre-assign process is designed to meet housing needs of students who have a documented medical condition or other significant life circumstance that require specific housing accommodations.

-If one's application is verified and accepted the student will be offered appropriate housing based on their need and will be assigned housing prior to the Specialty (Substance-Free), Blocking, and General Lotteries.
+If one's application is verified and approved, the student will be offered appropriate housing based on their need and will be assigned housing prior to the Specialty (Substance-Free and Co-Op), Blocking, and General Lotteries.

 Examples of Possible Pre-Assigns

 - Medical conditions that require a private or semi-private bathroom

 - Short or long term circumstances in which students need to be on the first floor of a building (i.e.- physical disability or surgery that impedes one's ability to walk up stairs)